 - a.
-Determine whether the protocol (and/or any sub-studies) meets the definition of a covered research protocol. - b.
+Determine whether the protocol (and/or any sub-studies) meets the definition of a Covered Research Protocol (CRP).
+Questions about whether a protocol meets the definition of a CRP should be directed to OHSRP consistent with E.4.a. below. - b.
 For all covered research protocols: - I. Provide a copy of the Guide to Avoiding Financial and Non-Financial Conflicts or Perceived Conflicts of Interest in Clinical Research at the NIH to all investigators and individuals (including NIH employees, non-NIH federal employees, and individuals who are not federal employees) who will be engaged in activities described in B.1 above. - II.
-Ensure that assessment of actual and apparent conflicts of interest, financial and non-financial, is completed for all investigators and individuals who will be engaged in activities described in B.1 above at the following timepoints: (1) at the time of initial and each continuing review; (2) upon request for a modification involving the addition of investigators; (3) if an on-going protocol becomes a Covered Research Protocol; and (4) if there are changes to an IND/IDE or for-profit entity (e.g., a Sponsor, SAO or CRADA partner who is receiving data or specimens for the purposes of product development). - III.
+Ensure that assessment of actual and apparent conflicts of interest (COI), financial and non-financial, is completed for all investigators and individuals who will be engaged in activities described in B.1 above at the following timepoints: (1) at the time of initial and each continuing review; (2) upon request for a modification involving the addition of investigators; (3) if an on-going protocol becomes a Covered Research Protocol; and (4) if there are changes to an IND/IDE or for-profit entity (e.g., a Sponsor, Substantially Affected Organization (SAO) or Cooperative Research and Development Agreement (CRADA) partner who is receiving data or specimens for the purposes of product development). - III.
 At each relevant timepoint described in E.1.b.II. above, the NIH PI must: - i.
-Complete and collect a signed COI Certification form from each investigator or individual who is, or will be, engaged in activities described in B.1 above, who does not file a public or confidential financial disclosure report as an NIH federal employee, and submit such forms to his/her IC Ethics Office, or NEO as appropriate. - ii.
+Complete and collect a signed Conflict of Interest (COI)Certification form from each investigator or individual who is, or will be, engaged in activities described in B.1 above, who does not

+- file a public or confidential financial disclosure report as an NIH federal employee, and submit such forms to their Institute/Center (IC) Ethics Office, or NIH Ethics Office (NEO) as appropriate. - ii.
 Obtain clearance of the Covered Research Protocol from the PI's IC Ethics Office - iii.
-Ensure that evidence of DEC clearance is provided to the reviewing IRB at timepoints specified in E.1.b.II. above.

-c.
-Ensure that human subjects research done under a covered research protocol is conducted in compliance with any management plan established by the reviewing IRB.
+Ensure that evidence of DEC clearance is provided to the reviewing IRB at timepoints specified in E.1.b.II. above. - c.
+When an investigator engaged in the research is identified as an inventor on intellectual property that is being evaluated in the research, the NIH PI must disclose this to the Reviewing IRB in the electronic IRB system.
+(See the Information sheet for PROTECT question on Investigator inventions for more information.) - d.
+Ensure that human subjects research done under a covered research protocol is conducted in compliance with any management plan established by the Reviewing IRB.